JacobReyes327/ECE-230L-Team20-Lab08/README.md

 ## Lab Questions

+## Lab Summary
+In this lab we designed both a multiplexer and a demultiplexer, in order to simulate a very primitive version of an internet router.
+Essentially, depending on the two input combination of the selectors, a different "building" will recieve the selected data, which is meant to simulate which house has their switch enabled.
+This only allows one house's data to be sent to one of the buildings at once, thus the use of a multiplexer to decide on the house, and a demultiplexer to decide on the building it is to be sent to.

 ### In plain English describe the function and use of a multiplexer.

 ### In plain English describe the function and use of a demultiplexer.
+A demultplexer takes a single input, and basically decodes into one of however many outputs, depending on how large your input is.
+Also, only one of your outputs will ever be active, and the idea is to choose which of those outputs is to be active.

 ### What other uses might these circuits have?
 (Think Shannon’s)